SamoXcZ/Fight-2/README.md

 Since this app is designed for **TrollStore**, ensure you have TrollStore installed on your device before proceeding:
 1. Install the app using TrollStore.
 2. Once installed, open the app.
+3. PLEASE INSTALL THE APP ONLY WITH TROLLSTORE AND NOT WITH ESIGN OR SCARLET, THE APP SHOULD RUN UNSANDBOXED OTHERWISE THE APP WILL BECOME USELESS!

 ## How to Use
 1. **Launch the App**: Open the mod app from your home screen.